• Minority Affairs

 • Status of Women

 COMMITTEE ROLE A standing committee of the AAI, the Minority Affairs Committee is responsible for generating and developing programs that assure equal treatment of all professional immunologists on the basis of merit.
 The nine committee members are appointed by the AAI Council for three-year terms.

 COMMITTEE MISSION & ACTIVITIES The mission of the Minority Affairs Committee (MAC) is to generate and promote programs that assure equal treatment of all professional immunologists on the basis of merit.
 The MAC focuses on activities that advance the scientific development and career opportunities for minority scientists, in order to make them "full-fledged" members of the scientific community.
 Minority scientists are as defined by the National Institute of Health guidelines to represent individuals from racial and ethnic groups that have been shown to be underrepresented in health-related research nationally.
 These groups include African Americans, Hispanics, Native Americans, Alaskan Natives, and Pacific Islanders.

 To help advance its mission, the MAC maintains a List of Minority Members, comprised of AAI members in good standing who are underrepresented minority scientists, from established investigators to trainees.
 In addition to fostering a networking and mentoring community, the list serves as a resource for immunologists and scientists in other disciplines when considering individuals for selection as speakers at meetings or seminar series, to participate in review panels, to serve on editorial boards, and to participate in other professional activities.
 Inclusion on the list is voluntary.
 Given the importance of successful role models and networking in attracting and sustaining minority participation in immunology, the MAC invites all eligible AAI members to consider adding their name to the list.

-The AAI Minority Scientist Travel Awards, which enhance minority student and faculty participation at the AAI meeting and courses on the part of scientists/trainees underrepresented in science, travel awards are funded by a grant to the Federation of American Societies for Experimental Biology (FASEB).1 Other MAC annual meeting activities include the AAI Vanguard Lecture (known prior to 2015 as the AAI Minority Affairs Committee Guest Lecture) and the AAI MAC Careers and Networking Roundtable program.
+To enhance participation at the AAI meeting and courses on the part of scientists/trainees underrepresented in science, travel awards are funded by a grant to the Federation of American Societies for Experimental Biology (FASEB).1 Other MAC annual meeting activities include the AAI Vanguard Lecture (known prior to 2015 as the AAI Minority Affairs Committee Guest Lecture) and the AAI MAC Careers and Networking Roundtable program.